tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

   - If lunatic the validators from the common val set that signed in the conflicting block

-  - If amnesia none (we can't know which validators are malicious)
+  - If amnesia none (we can't know which validators are malicious).
+This also means that we don't send amnesia evidence to the application

 - For each validator, check the look up table to make sure there already isn't evidence against this validator